splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/instrumentation/manual-dotnet-instrumentation.rst

       using (var activity = RegisteredActivity.StartActivity("Custom Span Name")) {
-         activity?.SetTag("foo", "bar1");
+         // Check if the activity is sampled and if full data collection is enabled.
+         // This ensures that tags and other custom attributes are only set when the activity is being recorded.
+         // Note: Ensure that skipping logic based on sampling does not interfere with essential business operations. if(activity?.IsAllDataRequested)
+         {
             // your logic for custom activity
+            activity.SetTag("foo", "bar1");
+         }
       }

 5. Register your ``ActivitySource`` by setting the ``OTEL_DOTNET_AUTO_TRACES_ADDITIONAL_SOURCES`` environmental variable.
 You can set the value to either ``Examples.ManualInstrumentations.Registered`` or to ``Examples.ManualInstrumentations.*``, which registers the entire prefix.